 Getting the Right Paint for Asheville's Climate

 Two-tone means double the surfaces exposed to Asheville weather.
-You need paint that holds up to our 36 inches of annual rain, moss growth, and the mountain humidity that drifts in off French Broad River.
+You need paint that holds up to our roughly 45 inches of annual rain, summer humidity, mildew pressure on shaded faces, and the high-altitude UV that fades color fast.
 Check out our dark paint color guide for brand-specific recommendations.
-For darker body colors, you'll want fade-resistant formulas.
+For darker body colors, you will want fade-resistant formulas.
 For lighter upper sections, mildew-resistant paint is non-negotiable.
 Premium paints from Benjamin Moore (Aura Exterior) or Sherwin-Williams (Emerald) are worth the upgrade on a two-tone project.
-You're investing more in the paint job.
+You are investing more in the paint job.
 Protect that investment with paint that lasts.

 Ready to Plan Your Two-Tone Exterior?